-Vandals destroy items at African American history museum founded by murdered activist Sadie Roberts-Joseph
+Vandals destroy items at African-American history museum founded by murdered activist Sadie Roberts-Joseph

 Latest Weather Blog

-Vandals destroy items at African American history museum founded by murdered activist Sadie Roberts-Joseph
+Vandals destroy items at African-American history museum founded by murdered activist Sadie Roberts-Joseph

 BATON ROUGE- It has been one month since beloved Baton Rouge icon Sadie Roberts-Joseph was killed, and over the weekend vandals appear to have targeted her museum.